Kumano Kodo Trail - Kyoto to Osaka

 Minshuku Kuraya is a small guesthouse with over 100 years of history and features traditional Japanese construction.
 It is located by the creek in the middle of the Yunomine Onsen hot spring village.
 Minshuku Kuraya serves local “family” meals and the hot spring bath is open 24 hours.
 The communal dining room is surrounded by sliding shoji paper screen doors.
 The guestrooms look out onto the village.
 For those looking for an authentic guesthouse with Japanese architecture, this is a good choice.

-The final section of the Kumano Kodo trail takes you over the Ogumotorigoe Pass, where you should catch a glimpse of the Pacific Ocean.
+A pre-arranged taxi takes you to Koguchi.
+From here you walk this glorious final section of the Kumano Kodo trail, over the Ogumotorigoe Pass, where you can catch a glimpse of the Pacific Ocean.
 It then descends to Nachi-san, the location of Nachi Taisha (Grand Shrine), one of the three ‘Grand Shrines of Kumano’ and Nachi-taki waterfall, Japan’s highest.
+You then have a short bus ride from Nachi-San to the coast at Kii-Katsuura.
+The end of a beautiful coast to coast walk.

 Osaka is the heart of Kansai and second only to Tokyo as a thriving urban environment.
 Food is what drives Osaka and it is deservedly known as Japan’s food capital.